junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 203.【destiel】fix Cas's wings

-canon Dean/Sam never even think about fixing Cas's wings, don't even realize it's a problem they need fixing, let alone researching any solution or asking for any superier power to help.
+canon Dean/Sam never even think about fixing Cas's wings, don't even realize it's a problem they need fixing, let alone researching any solution or asking for any superior power to help.
 Cas never raise any request regarding himself, so if they don't notice and mention to help, he'd never ask.
 But it's a part of his body, no different from human losing limbs, they should notice, he should ask, they should help to at least try to fix the issue, even if they end up not finding any solution

 ### ~~204.【destiel】S08E01《Glimpses》【done】~~